amitgroup/amitgroup/doc/README.md

     cd doc
     make html

-This will generate documentaion in `build/html`.
+This will generate documentation in `build/html`.